Lessons learned as an Airbnb Superhost

 13. Inform thy neighbours

 Speaking of neighbours, it’s important to let them know of your rental intentions.
 That way, they’re not concerned about strange cars showing up at your cottage.
-We have THE BEST neighbours and I don’t want anything to jeopardize our relationship.
-I made sure the neighbours had our cell numbers so that if there were any disturbances, they could call us at any time and we would immediately take action.
-I was also clear with our renters about this as well.
+And you don’t want to do anything to jeopardize your relationship with your neighbours.
+I made sure the neighbours had my cell number so that if there were any disturbances, they could call me at any time and I would immediately take action.
+I was also clear with the renters about this as well.
 Not once has there been an issue.
-In fact, sometimes our renters get invited over to the neighbour’s campfire.
+In fact, sometimes the renters get invited over to the neighbour’s campfire.

 14. Prepping the cottage

 Now this is a whole other blog post as there is lots involved.
 Don’t let it intimidate you though!
-My husband and I (now I sound like the queen) are both very deadline driven.
-Having our place rented out creates incentives for us to get jobs done that needed to be done anyway.
+Having the place rented out creates incentives to get jobs done that need to be done anyway.
 A good kick in the pants, so to speak.
-The old ugly woodshed has been removed, a deck down by the dock has been built, a bunkie is on order, and a new septic system is in place (which will be paid off by rentals).
-All needed doing anyway – it just means it gets done now and not in 10 years, or 15, or 20…

 15. Check in

-Guests check in on their own with our keyless entry.
+Guests check in on their own with a keyless entry.
 Each guest has their own specific code that only works for the time of their stay.
-We can program it remotely.
-We also have a key hidden should the batteries fail.
-We receive an alert when they open the door.
+It can be programmed remotely.
+There is also a key hidden should the batteries fail.
+An alert is received when the guests unlocks the door.
 Then I can send them a message just asking if everything meets their expectations and if they have any questions.
-Then we leave them alone to enjoy their vacation.
+Then they’re left alone to enjoy their vacation.

 16. The reviews

 For me to write a review is a little challenging for two reasons.
-The first is that I never actually meet our guests so can only really comment on how well they communicated in advance.
-Secondly, I rely on our cleaner to let us know in what condition the cottage was left and she might not pick up on things that we would.
+The first is that I never actually meet the guests so can only really comment on how well they communicated in advance.
+Secondly, I rely on our cleaner to let me know in what condition the cottage was left and she might not pick up on things that I would.
 Here’s an example of one of the reviews I posted on a renter:

 Miquel was great to communicate with in advance.
 I felt very comfortable renting to him.
 His group left the cottage clean and tidy.
 I didn’t have the opportunity to meet Miquel but wouldn’t hesitate recommending him as a guest.

-Once I post my review, my husband and I wait anxiously to read the guest’s review.
-We have always been so touched when they come through.
+Once I post my review, I wait anxiously to read the guest’s review.
+I have always been so touched when they come through.
 Here is an example:

 That’s a lot of exclamation marks!!!
-This fresh perspective really gives us a new appreciation for what we take for granted as both cottagers and Canadians – the fresh pine scented air, the sound of the birds, the wildlife, decompressing on the deck.
-The cottage is a rare experience for the majority of the world’s population and this reminded us of just how fortunate we are.
+This fresh perspective really gives me a new appreciation for what I take for granted as both cottager and Canadian – the fresh pine scented air, the sound of the birds, the wildlife, decompressing on the deck.
+The cottage is a rare experience for the majority of the world’s population and this reminded me of just how fortunate I am.

 I always take a minute to respond to the review.
-It shows future guests that we are responsive hosts.
+It shows future guests that I’m a responsive host.

 The cottage is now booked solid based on the reviews with a wait list!
-We’ve hired a cleaner who has a five hour window to get all the laundry done, change the sheets, etc… And when we are enjoying our own time at the lake, we rent out our home on the ocean!
+I’ve hired a cleaner who has a five hour window to get all the laundry done, change the sheets, etc…

 17. Additional tips: